 Do you lack the space needed to grow the amount of produce that you want?
 Think again.

 An A-frame hydroponic system lets you grow at least twice the amount of plants from a regular garden bed.
-For instance, the featured structure that you see above accommodates 168 plants in just a 6′ x 10′ space.
+For instance, the featured structure you see above accommodates 168 plants in just a 6′ x 10′ space.

 Not having to stoop down to check and tend to your plants is also a great bonus with this garden. ;)